10 common social media marketing mistakes in pharma

 Your content marketing plan should answer the following questions:

-- What types of content do you intend to post/promote on social media?
+- What content do you intend to post/promote on social media?

-- What is the target audience for each type of content?
+- What is the target audience for every kind of content?

 - Does the content already exist?